mohammadrezadavoodi/mohammadrezadavoodi.github.io/content/authors/admin/_index.md

 I am an Assistant Professor with the Department of Electrical & Computer Engineering, University of Memphis, Memphis, TA.

-Feel free to reach me at mdavoodi@uta.edu or by stopping by my office in the ...
+Feel free to reach me at mdavoodi@memphis.edu or by stopping by my office in the Engineering Science Building 204A to have a chat.

 For more information about our active and past projects in each of the above areas, see our Research page.